- Home

 If you call from a mobile

-If prompted, press 55 to Make Yourself Heard - this will transfer your call to the police.
+If prompted, press 55 - this will transfer your call to the police.

 Pressing 55 only works on mobiles and does not allow police to track your location.